-The presence, in person or by proxy, of the holders of a majority of the votes entitled to be cast by the stockholders entitled to vote at the Annual Meeting is necessary to constitute a quorum.
-Abstentions will be counted as shares present for purposes of determining the presence of a quorum on all matters.
+The presence, in person or represented by proxy, of the holders of a majority of the voting power of all outstanding shares entitled to vote at the Annual Meeting is necessary to constitute a quorum.
+Abstentions and broker non-votes will be counted as shares present at the Annual Meeting for purposes of determining the presence of a quorum.
 Brokers holding shares for beneficial owners in "street name" must vote those shares according to specific instructions they receive from the owners of such shares.
 If instructions are not received, brokers may vote the shares, in their discretion, depending on the type of proposals involved.
 Broker "non-votes" result when brokers are precluded from exercising their discretion on certain types of proposals.
-Brokers have discretionary authority to vote under the rules governing brokers to vote without instructions from the beneficial owner on certain "routine" items, such as the ratification of the appointment of the independent registered public accounting firm and, accordingly, your shares may be voted by your broker on Proposal No. 3.
-However, brokers do not have discretionary authority to vote on Proposal No. 1 or Proposal No.2.
+Brokers have discretionary authority to vote under the rules governing brokers to vote without instructions from the beneficial owner on certain "routine" items, such as the ratification of the appointment of the independent registered public accounting firm and, accordingly, your shares may be voted by your broker on Proposal No. 2.
+However, brokers do not have discretionary authority to vote on Proposal No. 1.
 Shares that are voted by brokers on some but not all of the matters will be treated as shares present for purposes of determining the presence of a quorum on all matters, but will not be treated as shares entitled to vote at the Annual Meeting on those matters as to which authority to vote is withheld by the broker.

 For the election of directors, a plurality of the votes cast is required.
-Abstentions and broker "non-votes" are not considered to have been voted for the purpose of the election of directors.
+"Withhold" votes and broker "non-votes" are not considered to have been voted for the purpose of the election of directors and therefore will have no effect on the voting results.

-For the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2020, the affirmative vote of a majority of the total votes cast on such proposal in person or by proxy at the Annual Meeting is required.
-Abstentions and broker "non-votes" are not considered to have been voted on these proposals.
+For the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2021, the affirmative vote of a majority voting power of shares present, in person or represented by proxy, and entitled to vote on such proposal at the Annual Meeting is required.
+Abstentions have the same effect as "against" votes on Proposal No. 2.
 Brokers and other nominees continue to have discretionary voting power to vote without instructions from the beneficial owner on the ratification of the appointment of the independent auditor and, accordingly, your shares may be voted by your broker on this proposal.